Spousal Support & Maintenance

 - Factors in Determining Spousal Maintenance

 FILING FOR SPOUSAL MAINTENANCE

-When a couple divorces, the court can order one spouse to pay the other spousal maintenance (formerly known as "alimony").
-A court can also award interim maintenance while a case is pending.
+When a couple divorces, the court can order one spouse to pay the other post-divorce maintenance (formerly known as "alimony").
+A court can also award interim (also referred to as "temporary") maintenance while a case is pending.
 If a divorce action is not pending, Family Court also has jurisdiction to award spousal support.
 Once a divorce is finalized, both Family Court and Supreme Court typically have jurisdiction over enforcement and modification of maintenance awards.

-- the age and health of both parties;
+- the age and health of the parties;

 - the need of one party to incur education or training expenses;

 - the termination of a child support award before the termination of the maintenance award when the calculation of maintenance was based upon child support being awarded which resulted in a maintenance award lower than it would have been had child support not been awarded;

 - the wasteful dissipation of marital property, including transfers or encumbrances made in contemplation of a matrimonial action without fair consideration;

 - the existence and duration of a pre-marital joint household or a pre-divorce separate household;